r4b8iiiiiit/grow-python-discord/README.md

 # Discord Integration Steps

-Install Discord Tools: pip install -U discord.py Install Dotenv: pip install -U python-dotenv
+* `Install Discord Tools: pip install -U discord.py`
+* `Install Dotenv: pip install -U python-dotenv`
+* `Place your Discord Bot Token from the Discord Developer Portal into the '.env' file.`

 ## Or...
 Install and configure dependencies from GitHub: